-2022 Christmas Day Parade Filming at Disney World & Disneyland
+2024 Christmas Day Parade Filming at Disney World

 First, ABC’s Disney Christmas Day Parade is not filmed live.
 Showing up to Walt Disney World or Disneyland on Christmas expecting to see these celebrity performances live is about the biggest possible Disney-related mistake you can make.
 Not only will you not see the parade in person, but you will be subject to one of the busiest days of the year in the parks.
 No joke–it’s nuts!

 With that said, we highly recommend visiting Walt Disney World during the holiday season.
-(If you read our Best & Worst Months in 2023 to Visit WDW, you’ll see both November and December rank well, including our #1 week of the year.)
-For planning basics beyond that, read our 2023 Walt Disney World Vacation Planning Guide.
+If you read our list of the 10 Best and 10 Worst Weeks to Visit Walt Disney World in 2024 & 2025, you’ll see several weeks in both November and December–on both of those lists, so choose your dates carefully!
+For planning basics beyond that, read our 2024 Walt Disney World Vacation Planning Guide.
 Beyond that, here’s what you need to know about ABC’s Disney Parks Magical Christmas Day Parade…

 Last year, filming for the television specials occurred during normal operating hours once again at Walt Disney World.
 At Disneyland, some of the filming still occurred overnight while some happened in the daytime while the parks were open.